edersonmf/flickring/README.md

 flickring
 =========

-Daemon that syncs flickr account to a mapped folder in the file system
+Daemon that syncs a folder in the file system to our flickr account.